Dr. Chris Hill

 Hill has served on several national boards, including the NCAA Division I Men’s Basketball Committee (2004-09), chair of the NCAA Championships/Competition Cabinet (1997-98) and the NCAA Management Council Administrative Committee.
 He was on NACDA’s executive committee from 2002-06.

 The football program, which had not played in a bowl game since 1964 prior to Hill’s appointment as athletics director, is 11-4 in bowl games during his term.
 Utah’s other athletic programs have also thrived under his leadership.
 The men’s basketball team has played in 13 NCAA Tournaments—advancing to the Sweet 16 five times and the Elite Eight twice.
 In 1998, the Runnin’ Utes advanced to the NCAA Championship game against Kentucky.
 The women’s basketball team has 15 NCAA appearances, playing in the Sweet 16 twice and the Elite Eight in 2006, and was the 2013 WNIT runner-up.
-The gymnastics team has made 18 NCAA Super Six appearances (second most in the country)—and the ski team has finished first or second in the nation 14 times under his watch.
+The gymnastics team has made 18 NCAA Super Six appearances while qualifying for the NCAA Championships all 27 years of Hill’s tenure as AD—and the ski team has finished first or second in the nation 14 times under his watch.

 He has received a number of awards, including: 2011 National Association of Collegiate Directors of Athletics (NACDA) Under Armour West Region Athletic Director of the Year, finalist for the 2011 Athletic Director of the Year by SportsBusiness Journal and SportsBusiness Daily, 2011 Utah YMCA Man of the Year, 2004 Mountain West Conference’s Commissioner’s Award, 1981 Milton Bennion Fellowship, 1984 Utah Recreation Therapy Association Outstanding Service award and 1996 Utah MS Sportsperson of the Year.